pranphy/nevl.nvim/README.md

 # Mapping

-There is a operator pending mapping that will send whatever text in the buffer is selected by motion and execute in the REPL.
-The operator pending mapping is
+There is a "pending operator" mapping that will send whatever text is in the buffer to be executed in the REPL.
+The operator pending mapping is:
 ```
 gz
 ```

 Lets say you have python shell.
-You can simply do
+You can simply do:
 ```
 gzip
 ```
 and it will execute current block of code from the buffer in the shell.

- I find it easier to map `<Leader><cr>` to run this, so simply map this.
+I find it easier to map `<Leader><cr>` to run this, so simply map this:

 ```lua
 vim.keymap.set("n","<leader><cr>","g@ap")
 ```
 Which is already defined too.
-Other defined mappings are
+Other defined mappings are:

  - `gzz` to execute current line